NicolasF-N7/fullstack_portfolio/README.md

 ## Add components to the layout in each page
 1. In app/layout.tsx, add the <Navigation /> component just before {children}

+## Contact form
+### Data are registered into a MongoDB atlas cluster.
+The timestamp field is with this format: mm/dd/yyyy